idolactivities/vtuber-things/docs/guides/clipper.md

 The first step to using Clipper is to download the video you want to make a clip from.
 There are tons of YouTube downloaders out there, as well as downloaders for any other video site you can imagine, so I won't walk you through this step.
+For the record, I use youtube-dl.

 Once you have the video downloaded, open it in Aegisub and save a new subtitles file.
 Clipper requires a saved subtitles file, and will only show saved changes in its output,